SCLOUD-PTE-LTD/docs/public-cloud/networking/unet.md

 ### Binding operation

-Take the elastic IP list entry as an example, pass through the status column and select **Untied State** and click the binding button to open the binding Pop-ups.
+Take the elastic IP list entry as an example, pass through the status column and select Untied State and click the binding button to open the binding Pop-ups.

-Then select the type of resource that needs to be tied, and you can use the drop-down list to list the specific type that needs to be tied Search for the source and click **OK**.
+Then select the type of resource that needs to be tied, and you can use the drop-down list to list the specific type that needs to be tied Search for the source and click OK.

 ### Unbind operation